 Freight Bill Auditing Process

 When hiring a freight audit company to handle the essential responsibility of freight bill auditing, a specific process is followed to confirm all inaccuracies are noted and corrected, as well as to provide the client with a detailed evaluation of their shipping and receiving procedure based on ad hoc data.
 The process begins when the shipping invoice is received either manually or through EDI (electronic data interchange).
 The freight audit company will then verify the bill, inspect for errors or inaccuracies, and ensure that:

-- The invoice has not been previously paid or is not a duplicate
+- The carrier invoice has not been previously paid or is not a duplicate

 - Is indeed the responsibility of the shipper to pay

 - Any tariffs were calculated correctly

 - All necessary documentation such as Bill of Lading and purchase order numbers are included.

 If any inaccuracies are spotted, they will file a claim to be reimbursed for the mistake or oversight.
 If they are assigned to make the payments as well, they will handle the processing of the bill to ensure that it arrives as scheduled.